Paddle in the wake of the 16th-century pirate queen Granuaile to get to know Ireland from a new perspective!

 Another notable fortress attributed to the pirate queen Granuaile is Rockfleet Castle.
 With its sheltered harbour perfect for hiding a pirate ship, the castle was forcibly taken from Granuaile’s husband when they divorced.

 From the belly of your kayak, admire Granuaile’s ancient strongholds, the remnants of a time when Ireland was full of unrest, rebellions, and crime.
-Navigate the waters she was pirated and controlled, and visit islands and harbours where she was hide with her plunders.
+Navigate the waters she was pirated and controlled, and visit islands and harbours where she was hiding with her plunders.
 Get to know the island of Ireland from a new perspective: via kayak on the water!